MindTouch/SGMLReader/ReadMe.md

 *Note:* all 1.8.x releases up to 1.8.7 are compatible with 1.8.0.
 Use assembly redirection to account for newer versions when recompilation is not an option.

+### Release notes for 1.8.10 (2013-Jan-10)

+* Fixed AttributeCount and m_state problems for use under Mono.
+(Max Zhao)
+* Decode unicode surrogate pairs.
+(CaptainCodeman)
+* Incomplete entity codes are kept intact and escaped to produce valid HTML.
+(Marek St&oacute;j)

 ### Release notes for 1.8.9 (2013-Jan-09)

-* Converted license from GPL 3 to Apache 2.0
+* Converted license from GPL 3 to Apache 2.0.
-* Consolidated read-me files
+* Consolidated read-me files.
-* Cleaned up solution and project files
+* Cleaned up solution and project files.

 ### Release notes for 1.8.8 (2011-Sep-29)